Internal parasite (worm) control

 Under a zero grazing situation, sheep and/or lambs do not have

-access to any vegetation for grazing.
+access to vegetation for grazing.
 They are housed in a bedded

-barn, dirt lot, or facility with slotted floors.
+barn, dirt lot, or facility with slatted floors.
 Feed should

 be fed off the ground in feeders.
 Watering containers should

 be kept free from fecal matter.
-Slotted floors offer the best
+Slatted floors offer the best

 protection against internal parasites because sheep generally